EXPLAINER-Russia's plan to deploy nuclear weapons in Belarus | Law-Order

 After the Soviet Union collapsed in 1991, the United States went to enormous lengths to ensure that the Soviet nuclear weapons stationed in Belarus, Ukraine and Kazakhstan were returned to Russia - which inherited the Soviet nuclear arsenal.
 By putting nuclear weapons back in Belarus, Putin is showing that the architecture of post-Cold War nuclear arms control is crumbling.

-"We have not seen any reason to adjust our own strategic nuclear posture, nor any indications Russia is preparing to use a nuclear weapon," the State Department said on March 27.
-"But candidly, this announcement is one that we condemn."
-NATO Secretary General Jens Stoltenberg said on April 18 that Putin's move was irresponsible.
+The State Department said on March 27 that speaking candidly, it condemned the announcement of the deployment.
+NATO Secretary General Jens Stoltenberg said on April 18 that Putin's decision was irresponsible.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)